oemof/oemof-solph/docs/usage.rst

 While a wind power plant will have an hourly feed-in depending on the weather conditions the natural_gas import might be restricted by maximum value (*nominal_value*) and an annual limit (*summed_max*).
 As we do have to pay for imported gas we should set variable costs.
-Comparable to the demand series an *fix* in combination with *'fixed=True'* is used to define the normalised output of a wind power plan.
+Comparable to the demand series an *fix* is used to define a fixed the normalised output of a wind power plant.
+Alternatively, you might use *max* to allow for easy curtailment.
 The *nominal_value* sets the installed capacity.

 .. code-block:: python